 The Thunder Bay Health Sciences Foundation’s Exceptional Cancer Care Campaign (ECC) is helping raise $5.9-million in community funds to put state-of-the-art equipment in the hands of our local cancer care professionals so they can provide exceptional cancer diagnosis, treatment and research for the people of Northwestern Ontario.

 On behalf of our Regional Cancer Care team, we welcome you to Regional Cancer Care Northwest.
 Our goal is to provide you with the best possible care, support, and information, ensuring privacy, dignity, comfort and safety during each of your visits.

 This page includes the following topics:

-To find out important information about the Regional Cancer Centre, our programs and services as well as information about the people who work here, please click on the links in the menu at left.
+To find out important information about the Regional Cancer Centre, our programs and services as well as information about the people who work here, please click on the links in the menu on the main page.